Optimal artificial boundary conditions based on second-order correctors for three dimensional random elliptic media: Proofs

-We now estimate the triple integral terms in \eqref{eqn:psiminpsit} by dividing it into five cases.
+\emph{Step 2:} estimates for the triple integral term.
+We divide the triple integral into five regimes.
 In particular, we use Lemma \ref{lem:cheating} whenever $t_0<t_1$, and Lemma \ref{lem:smalltibp} whenever $t_1>t_2$ (in which case the $t_2$ integral always stays inside the stochastic norm $\lVert\cdot \rVert$).

-\emph{Case 1}: $t_0>t_1>t_2$.
+\emph{Case 2.1}: $t_0>t_1>t_2$.
 In this case, notice that $\int_0^{t_1} \ud t_2 (1-\exp(-\frac{t_0+t_1+t_2}{T})) \bar{S}(t_1)\times a\nabla S(t_2)ae$ has locality scale $1 \vee \sqrt{t_1}$ by Lemma \ref{lem:smalltibp} and stochastic integrability $2-$, therefore, by Proposition \ref{prop:applocqt}, applying the semigroup $S(t_0)$ will induce stochastic cancellations by a CLT-factor $(\frac{1 \vee \sqrt{t_1}}{1 \vee \sqrt{t_0}})^d$ with a loss of stochastic integrability to $1-$: Here the $\bar{g}$ term is not necessary when using \eqref{eqn:pp5eq2}, thanks to Lemma \ref{lem:smalltibp}, which we used for $t_3=t_0+t_1\sim t_0$.